-I’m still washing the campfire out of my hair, but we had a really fun weekend for the hubby’s father’s day-we camped at a really nice campground in Sequim Bay I heard was decent from Parent Map’s 5 Great Campground List and we were able to book it just days before the weekend.
+I’m still washing the campfire out of my hair, but we had a really fun weekend for the hubby’s father’s day-we went camping in Sequim Bay.
+I heard this campground was decent from the Parent Map’s 5 Great Campground List that I read before we went and we were able to book it just days before the weekend.
 There was a little road noise, and the sites were a little close together but it was easy car-camping with kids and the bathrooms were clean.

-But the coolest thing about where we camped was that after passing drive-thru coffee stand upon drive-thru coffee stand from our campsite in Sequim Bay, we made our way to a really strange place known for another kind of drive-thru.
+But the coolest thing about Camping in Sequim was that after passing drive-thru coffee stand upon drive-thru coffee stand from our campsite in Sequim Bay, we made our way to a really strange place known for another kind of drive-thru.
 It was the Olympic Game Farm and it’s pretty much a zoo that you can drive-thru.

 But this one started out innocently when I planned a camping trip for the hubby for father’s day around a purchase that I’d made.
 I bought a boat.

 So I needed water.
 Hence the campsite on calm Sequim Bay.
 And the boat was probably the best idea ever.